 Solar Panel Systems have become very common nowadays as a way to save tons of energy.
-But some mistakes are commonly made during the solar panel system installation.
-These mistakes are described here make people aware of these mistakes so they can avoid them.
+But some mistakes are commonly made during solar panel system installation.
+These mistakes are described here to make people aware of these mistakes so they can avoid them.

 Not Getting Multiple Energy Quotes

 It is critical to get multiple quotes when it comes to searching for a home solar system.
 People generally look at one or two quotes, but this is not enough.
-By getting multiple quotes from different companies, you will receive a breakdown on how much money solar energy will actually cost you.
+By getting multiple quotes from different companies, you will receive a breakdown of how much money solar energy will actually cost you.
 This helps you gain a real understanding of whether solar power is in your budget or not.

 Unaware of how “cost reduction” works

 #1: People generally think that getting a decent-sized solar system will allow them to never have to pay an electricity bill again, but they’ll also get a fat cheque from electricity companies in the mail every quarter for net metering.
-The truth is that this will happen only if you signed up fora gross feed-in tariff 4 or more years ago.
+The truth is that this will happen only if you signed up for a gross feed-in tariff 4 or more years ago.
 However, this doesn’t mean that you can’t significantly reduce your electricity bill with a solar panel system.
-Obviously, the cost will lower significantly.
+Obviously, the cost will be lower significantly.

 Many people don’t understand that the benefits of a solar system remain invisible and are not written on the electricity bill.
-They don’t understand that the beneficial pay off for the system is quicker than it seems initially.
+They don’t understand that the beneficial payoff for the system is quicker than it seems initially.